Skip to main content

 Top Management Programme for Higher Education

 A development opportunity specifically created for those in an executive role in a higher education institution.
-Over 60 current and former UK Vice-Chancellors and Principals are TMP HE alumni, with many of the other past participants of TMP HE holding some of the most senior posts throughout higher education.
+Over 60 current and former Vice-Chancellors and Principals are TMP HE alumni, with many of the other past participants of TMP HE holding some of the most senior posts throughout higher education.

 Executive leaders also need space and opportunity to think differently and build effective networks, skills and insights to sustain their roles and contribution for both their personal benefit and to be a fully contributing member of the Executive team.

-Request an information pack
+Request an application pack

 Buff line